-2014 SURVEYS
+2015 SURVEYS

-Surveys in 2014 will again include monitoring of traditional and known sites (i.e., Tom Gulch, Scotia Bluffs, Holmes Bluffs, Shively Bluff, with the addition of S. Runenburg).
+Surveys in 2015 will again include monitoring of traditional and known sites (i.e., Tom Gulch, Scotia Bluffs, Holmes Bluffs, Shively Bluff, and S. Runenburg).
 All forestry and science staff will continue to report incidental peregrine sightings to the wildlife staff, and follow-up surveys will be conducted when necessary.